-Social stories are written with a built-in flexibility to define events realistically.
-For example, "When I stand in line, can see the child in front of me.
+Social stories are written with built-in flexibility, so that events may be defined realistically, for example, "When I stand in line, I can see the child in front of me.
 It may be a boy.
 It may be a girl.
 It could be someone different each time."
-In addition, words like usually are often more accurate than always.
-In this way, an author matter-of-factly introduces the possibility of variations.
+In addition, the word usually is often more accurate than always.
+In this way, an author matter-offactly introduces the possibility of variations.

 To provide students with autism with a functional time reference, an author may define the cues that signal the start and finish of a given activity or situation.

-This may require using visual cues for students unable to tell time.
-For example, "I can look at a book until Mrs. Clark finishes writing the first assignment on the chalkboard.
+This may require using visual cues for students who are unable to tell time, for example, "I can look at a book until Mrs. Clark finishes writing the first assignment on the chalkboard.
 Then, I will get out my paper and pencil and start working."

-Authors may assist students in making judgements through the use of terms and statements which tie ambiguous concepts to functional cues.
-For example, "I will wipe the table until it is clean.
+Authors may assist students in making judgments through the use of terms and statements that tie ambiguous concepts to functional cues, for example, "I will wipe the table until it is clean.
 I will make sure I wipe up all the crumbs and spilled juice."

-Titles for social stories may be stated as questions to demonstrate the relationship between questions and answers.
-For example, a story about substitute teachers may be titled, "Why Do We Have Substitute Teachers?" or may be double-titled, adding, "What Will We Do When I Have a Substitute Teacher?"
+Titles for social stories may be stated as questions, to demonstrate the relationship between questions and answers.
+For example, a story about substitute teachers may be titled, "Why Do We Have Substitute Teachers?" or may be double-titled, adding, "What Will We Do When We Have a Substitute Teacher?"
 Subtitles stated as questions may also be used throughout a story.

 Finally, writing social stories is an art, not a science.
-While guidelines are helpful, many effective stories have been written and implemented which deviated from the suggested format.
+While guidelines are helpful, many effective stories have been written and implemented that deviated from the suggested format.
 Creativity matched with an individualized understanding of a student and situation are among the most valuable ingredients for effective social stories.